5t3ph/html-sass-jumpstart/README.md

 ## Getting Started

-Run a find/replace for `tdbc` to update to your preferred prefix.
+Run a find/replace for `tdbc` to update to your preferred prefix (or adjust stylelint settings).

+You can customize the `theme` Sass directly, or place overrides to variables at the top of the main `style.scss` file before the `theme` file is imported.

 Then continue with the `develop` script and build something rad :)